ja0nz/bachelorarbeit/paper.md

 To ensure the microservice functionality among teams and different services requires thoughtful decentralization.
 Emphasizing once more the real-world capabilities of microservices a message channel architecture can be derived from patterns known from traditional postal services.
 A physical letter has only two smart endpoints entitled to read and process the message while packaging likewise the connection itself is maximized towards unification. *Smart endpoints and dumb pipes* is coined to the approach of designing communication mostly decoupled and as cohesive as possible.[@Fowler2014]  Applying this rules to the web platform can result into building unified JSON message objects passed along "dumb" middleware components.
 A typical browser event comes close to this definition and suits arguably well for in-memory communication between web components and microservices.

-Microservices heavily rely on simple HTTP request-response with resource APIs and lightweight messaging.[@Fowler2014] Newman puts his stand on technologic-agnostic REST APIs to free data persistence from implementation constraints.[@Newman2015, p.
+Microservices heavily rely on simple HTTP request-response with resource APIs and lightweight messaging.[@Fowler2014] Newman puts his recommendation on technologic-agnostic REST APIs to free data persistence from implementation constraints.[@Newman2015, p.
 247]  The advantage of this overall simple communication model is the suitability for both frontend-backend likewise backend-backend communication.
 A service therefore can evolve from an heavy backend with a lot of network roundtrips to a leaner backend seamlessly.
 The browser build-in **fetch API** which is essentially a HTTP request can be heavily incorporated into a browsernative microservice to ensure communication to services in the backend.

 ## Decentralized Governance